C++ Programming Questions and Answers – Defining a New Container

 Explanation: There are three main iterators needed for designing a container.
 They are const iterator, Reverse iterator and Iterator traits.

-6. What is the use of the allocator interface in the user-defined container?
+6. What is the combined role of the allocator interface in a user-defined container?

 a) Storage management